segundofarina/HomeHelper/webapp/src/main/webapp/resources/adminTemplate/vendors/fastclick/README.md

 <meta name="viewport" content="width=device-width, initial-scale=1">
 ```

-Same goes for Chrome on Android (all versions) with `user-scalable=no` in the viewport meta tag.
-But be aware that `user-scalable=no` also disables pinch zooming, which may be an accessibility concern.
+Same goes for Chrome on Android (all versions) with `client-scalable=no` in the viewport meta tag.
+But be aware that `client-scalable=no` also disables pinch zooming, which may be an accessibility concern.

 For IE11+, you can use `touch-action: manipulation;` to disable double-tap-to-zoom on certain elements (like links and buttons).
 For IE10 use `-ms-touch-action: manipulation`.